 Generally, eligibility will be based on income levels, age and/or state residency.
+For 2005, some companies are offering free services without restrictions.
 Each Free File Alliance member will set taxpayer eligibility requirements for its program.
 However, the IRS requires the Alliance, as a whole, to provide free services to at least 60 percent of the nation’s taxpayers.

-The agency will provide a list of participating tax software companies on its Free File web site that meet the IRS’s high standards for security and privacy.
+The agency will provide a list of participating tax software companies on its Free File Web site that meet the IRS’s high standards for security and privacy.
 The IRS does not endorse any Free File Alliance company or product.
-The IRS also will manage the content of the Free File pages on the IRS Web site.
+The IRS also will manage the content of the Free File pages accessible on IRS.gov.

 The preparation and filing services are provided to eligible taxpayers at no charge.
 The IRS does not endorse any Free File Alliance company or product.
 Taxpayers are under no obligation to purchase any products such as advance refund loans.
 Taxpayers generally will receive their refund in half the time than filing on paper — even faster with direct deposit.
 Refunds from mailed paper returns can take up to six weeks.

 Taxpayers can follow a few simple steps to determine if they are eligible for free services offered by the Alliance members.
 Using the online software, individuals can prepare their tax return and file it electronically without charge.